International Journal of Veterinary Sciences and Animal Husbandry

 How to cite this article:

-Chawla Vinita, Dr. Shivaji Hanmanthrao Sontakke and Dr. Jayant Khadse.
+Chawla Vinita, Dr. Shivaji Hanmanthrao Sontakke, Dr. Jayant Khadse.
 Toxic effect of silver nanoparticles on bull and cattle spermatozoa.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2017; 2(3): 04-09.
+Int J Vet Sci Anim Husbandry 2017;2(3):04-09.